top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/30-final-project-report-anti-instagram.md

     <dtvideo src="vimeo:257258742"/>
 </div>

-TODO: add link to operation manually, add link to README / code sections
+TODO: add link to operation manually, add link to README / code sections (README.txt is in this folder - move to appropriate code section)

 ## Mission and Scope